okaufmann/Carbonated/README.md

 An Eloquent model trait that offers more flexible timestamp/date/time handling.

-# Requirements

-- [Laravel 5.0+](http://laravel.com) or [illuminate/database 5.0+](https://github.com/illuminate/database/tree/master)

-# Introduction

 Eloquent provides DateTime handling through [Date Mutators](http://laravel.com/docs/5.1/eloquent-mutators#date-mutators).
 However, it can be cumbersome having to set [Accessors](http://laravel.com/docs/5.1/eloquent-mutators#accessors-and-mutators) for custom DateTime formatting in your views, and [Mutators](http://laravel.com/docs/5.1/eloquent-mutators#accessors-and-mutators) to correct custom DateTime formatting coming into your database.
 Also, time field handling and timezone conversion are non-existent.
 Carbonated aims to help you withthese things.

+# Requirements

+- [Laravel 5.0+](http://laravel.com) or [illuminate/database 5.0+](https://github.com/illuminate/database/tree/master)

 # Feature Overview